Downtown Las Vegas, commonly known as DTLV, is the heart of historic Las Vegas.

 Leave it to Las Vegas to have you ziplining over the city, taking in aerial views of the Fremont Street Experience.

-The zipline experience runs over a third of a mile with two options, the Zipline or Zoomline.
-Both options are reasonably priced, with the Zipline costing a mere $29 and $49 for the Zoomline.
+The zipline experience runs over a third of a mile with two options: the Zipline or Zoomline.
+Both options are reasonably priced, with Zipline costing $49 and Zoomline costing $69.

 The more thrilling Zoomline takes you ten stories high, and you can find yourself traveling up to 40 miles per hour.
 If that’s not extreme enough, try it superhero style, and imagine yourself saving the city from some overstuffed monster.